 Will you read and review my legitimately published book (which is to say, not self-published)?

-Possibly, but know that I default to being nitpicky and highly critical.
+Possibly, but know that I default to being nitpicky and highly critical (read any of the reviews here if you think otherwise).
 I also do not like a lot in my genre.

 Do you read fanfiction of your work?

 Officially, no, I do not.
 I am aware it is out there, but I don't much feel the need.

 Unofficially?
 It is hilarious to listen to my friends reading it in silly voices.

 That's not a thing, right?
 Let's say it isn't.

 Where can I see you/get your autograph/listen to you speak?

 I will do my best to keep the Events page updated with my coming appearances.